pstitt-katas/java9-katas/src/test/java/kata/flux/README.md

 # Ideas for Katas
-- Flux and Mono
-- flatMap
-- zip
+- hot vs cold
-- error handling
-- threading / publishOn / subscribeOn
-- parallel flux
+- writing clean and easy to read code with reactive streams
 - cache
-- writing clean and easy to read code with reactive streams